- Career & Major Selection

 - Send a thank you letter within 24-48 hours to reiterate your interest in the position.

-With more job candidates being asked to participate in Web-based video conferencing rather than in-person interviews, it's important to prepare properly for the virtual interview format.
-This style of interview may either replace or supplement the more traditional, in-person process.
+More job candidates are now participating in Web-based, video conferencing rather than in-person interviews.
 Typically, video conferencing is used as an initial screening device, or in cases where geography is an obstacle.
 Online interviews can save a great deal of time and money for both parties involved.
 For more tips, check out this helpful video.

 - Be familiar with the technology by ensuring your computer Webcam and sound work properly.